Matcha and intermittent fasting: what no one tells you

 And this is where ceremonial matcha tea comes into play.

-What does “breaking the fast” really mean?
+What does “breaking the fast” actually mean?

 When we talk about intermittent fasting, we're not just talking about calories.

-We are talking about metabolic state.
+We're talking about metabolic state.

-So, does matcha break a fast?
+So, does matcha break the fast?

-No, not if it's taken with just water.
+No, if consumed only with water.

-Yes, if you turn it into a "healthy latte".
+Yes, if you turn it into a "healthy latte."

 With just matcha and water, the fast is maintained.

-The problem isn't matcha.
+The problem isn't the matcha.

 The problem is what's added to it.